tc39/proposal-shadowrealm/explainer.md

 `);
 ```

-_Note: these two are rough equivalents in functionality only._
+__Note__: these two are rough equivalents in functionality only.
+The `vm` API still has some extended capabilities and ergonomics, even if it fundamentally allow code execution in a different realm.

 ## <a name='StatusQuo'></a>Status Quo